 Mrs. Carl F. Lemons and granddaughters, Twyla and Traca attended the band concert held in the elementary school cafeteria last Sunday in Lockney.
 David Lemons participated in the program.
-David was one of those selected to contest in the Band Regency the week before in Lubbock.
-Linda Lemons, Twyla, Traca and
+David was one of those

-Vance visited her sister and new baby in the Lockney General Hospital Sunday afternoon.
+Linda Lemons, Twyla, Traca and Vance visited her sister and new baby in the Lockney General Hospital Sunday afternoon.
 Little Melissa Kay was born to Ronnie and Kay Shackelford of Plainview Saturday night the 13th.
-She weighed 8 lbs. and 4 ozs. and was 21 inches long.
+She weighed 8 lbs. and 4 ezs. and was 21 inches long.
 The little girl has an older brother, Kevin.